jw098/OSCAR-GreaseMonkey/README.md

 On the BC Billing page, buttons to automatically bill age-related codes and other common codes.

+## CloseCortico

+On any OSCAR page, press Escape to close the popup from the Cortico extension.

 ## Consultations_KeyboardShortcuts

 Within Consultations: Alt+1 to 'Submit Consultation Request'.
 Alt+W to close the window.
 Automatically pastes Past Medical history, Social history, and Family history to the Clinical information text area.